insongkim/PanelMatch/README.md

 <!-- install.packages("panelMatch") -->
 <!-- ``` -->

-You can install the most recent development version of `panelMatch` using the `devtools` package.
+You can install the most recent development version of `PanelMatch` using the `devtools` package.
 First you have to install `devtools` using the following code.
 Note that you only have to do this once:

 ``` r
 if(!require(devtools)) install.packages("devtools")